rrcobb/winner-take-all-tutorial/README.md

 If you follow the steps here, your code should (more or less) match up with the code at each step in this repo.

-_Caveat Emptor_: For ease of demonstration, we are not following some best practices that are the norm when developing React/Redux apps.
-In particular, we aren't splitting code into multiple files.
-You probably should.
+_Caveat Emptor_: For ease of demonstration and trying to keep the number of new concepts down, we are not following some best practices that are the norm when developing React/Redux apps.
+In particular:
+- we aren't splitting code into multiple files.
+Often, the pattern is one file per component, one file per reducer.
+- we aren't writing [function components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components).
+They'd be awesome for this app.
+- we aren't using [combineReducers](http://redux.js.org/docs/api/combineReducers.html).
+It's super useful.

+You should probably check these out if you are writing more React and Redux.
+We'd be happy to talk more about them if you find us afterwards.

 ## Assumptions:
 - A shell with bash-like commands